Attention Deficit Hyperactivity Disorder

 3. Hyperactivity The child moves about, plays with things, appears restless and has problems sitting still.

 Some children who are diagnosed with Attention Deficit Hyperactivity Disorder are mainly inattentive.
 They do not exhibit highly elevated levels of impulsivity or hyperactivity, nor are they atypically disruptive.
 However, they have difficulty attending to academic and other tasks.
 Conversely there are children who show predominant problems with hyperactivity, and limited problems with attention.
-Then there are those children who are labelled a combined type and who show elevated concerns related to both attention and hyperactivity.
+There are those children who are labelled a combined type and who show elevated concerns related to both attention and hyperactivity.

 Parents report that children who show attention problems move rapidly from one activity to another and do not listen or attend to what others are saying.
 Teachers complain about poor attention to directions, limited concentration and off-task behavior.
 They also report that these children have difficulty with sustained attention and focus.
 Children who are showing high levels of hyperactivity show problems sitting still, they fidget and have difficulty controlling their emotions and behaviors.